 - Pour batter into prepared bundt pan.

-- Bake for 50-60 minutes, or until a toothpick comes out clean.
+Bake 60-80 minutes, or until a toothpick comes out clean.
 You may need to cover the exposed cake with foil if it starts to brown too much.

 - Let the cake cool in the pan for 10 minutes before removing to a wire rack to cool completely.